Charleston United 2019 - 2020 Logo

 The crescent moon is homage to the South Carolina state flag and is represented in the original logo; it is also inverted to depict a total solar eclipse putting the earth, moon and sun in perfect alignment.
 Some philosophers believe solar eclipses bring on "rapid positive spiritual change" in our lives form the outside and from within.

-The shooting star is open to interpretation and has a unique size, it symbolizes the ancient Greek belief that "Wishing upon a shooting star will make your wish come true" this is one of the most important images on our logo as it represents the essence of enlightenment and hope for all who wear our crest.
+The shooting star is open to interpretation and has a unique size, it symbolizes the ancient Greek belief that "Wishing upon a shooting star will make your wish come true", it represents the essence of enlightenment and hope for all who wear our crest.